Tutoriels Backend

 This is called deployment .

-We are going to see how to do it via two methods from the simplest to the most complicated.
+We will see how to do it via two methods from the simplest to the most complicated.

-As we saw earlier the package.json file contains a number of scripts (or commands).
+As we saw previously the package.json file contains a number of scripts (or commands).

 The script we are interested in is npm run build